Mauitime 2017 Summer Camp Guide - Maui Time

 EDVENTURE SUMMER CLASSES AND CAMPS, AGES 8-12 – Mon.
 Jun 5 – Sat.
 Jul 22.
 Kids Tech Camp-CodeBreakers: June 5-9, 9am-12pm, cost is $245.
 Kids Tech Camp-Lego Video Games: June 13-16, 9am-12pm, cost is $195.
 Kids Tech Camp-Make Your First Video Game: June 19-23, 9am-12pm, cost is $245.
 Kids Tech Camp-App Attack: June 26-30, 9am-12pm, cost is $245.
 Kids Cooking Class: July 15/22, cost is 9am-12pm.
 University of Hawaii Maui College, (310 Kaahumanu Ave., Kahului); 808-984-3231; Edventuremaui.com

 BASKETBALL MAUI NEXT LEVEL CAMP – Sun.
 Jun 4 – Fri.
 Jun 9.
-Campers ages 7-18 will learn crucial keys to becoming a great player with high quality Master coaches to provide the best basketball skills training.
-Cost is $99 with bus services available for $45.
+Campers ages 8-18 will learn crucial keys to becoming a great player with high quality Master coaches to provide the best basketball skills training.
+Featuring slam dunk champion and YouTube sensation, Kenny Dobbs and University of Washington basketball star and professional skills trainer, Ryan Appleby.
+All campers receive Adidas camp t-shirt, custom Baden basketball, camp group photo and athlete training workbook.
+Early Bird Special is $99 until May 7, 2017.
+Registration increases to $130 after.
+Bus services available for $45.
 War Memorial Gym; 808-866-6996; [email protected]; Basketballmaui.com

 WAIPUNA CHAPEL SUMMER YOUTH CAMP – Sun.
 Jun 4 – Thu.
 Jun 8.
 Children grades 6-12, will enjoy four-night and five-day lodging at Camp Maluhia.
 Limited to 220 campers by a first come- first pay option.
 Cost is $150.
 2pm.
 Camp Maluhia; 808-878-6343; Waipunachapel.com